ftzon/SCM_Sustainability_Digitalization_DutchT-A/Readme.md

 ## Cleanup of HTML data
 The HTML data extracted from all websites contains an unsupported characters as well as words of interest that for analysis purposes should be conjugated.
-Conjugation is needed since otherwise they are seen as separate words without considering their context.
-For example "child  labour" should be conjugated to retain its meaning since these are commonly used in another context, e.g. "children fashion".
-OThe following text replacements were made to pre-process the data for further analysis:
+Conjugation is needed since otherwise words are seen as separate without considering their context.
+For example "child  labour" should be conjugated to retain its meaning since it is commonly used in another context, e.g. "children fashion".
+The following text replacements were made to pre-process the data for further analysis:

 1) Open the file *results_per_base_url.tsv* in the freely available text editor Sublime, replace "<0x0a>" with a space and save the results as *results_per_base_url2.tsv*
 2) Remove non ASCII, multiple space replace with one space.